 - Editor - People with this role won't be able to create docs or folders, but they will be able to make changes.
 Editors will be able to experience all the building blocks of the doc ー making sections, adding tables, constructing formulas and buttons, adding Packs and Automations, and more.
 You'll choose this role for people who need to interact with and contribute to docs as part of their job.

-*Note: Deleting a doc is restricted to the Doc Maker
+*Note: Deleting a doc is restricted to Doc Makers.

 Members and Roles FAQs